nubenetes/awesome-kubernetes/docs/introduction.md

 ## PaaS
 - [What is Platform as a Service Software?](https://www.trustradius.com/platform-as-a-service-paas)

+## Micro Frontends
+- [dzone: Micro Frontends With Example 🌟](https://dzone.com/articles/micro-frontends-by-example-8) Monolithic frontends are difficult to maintain, develop, test, and deploy.
+The solution is micro frontends.
+It is a type of architecture that can increase effectiveness and efficiency across teams.

 ## Modular Monolith
 - [kamilgrzybek.com: Modular Monolith: A Primer 🌟](https://www.kamilgrzybek.com/design/modular-monolith-primer/)